Degree and Class Year

 What are your career goals?

-I hope to get a job as a professor of musicology and pass on the kind of education I received at L&C.
+I hope to continue my work in musicology as a professor and pass on the type of education I received at Lewis & Clark.